“AM I OVERTRAINING?” – 10 SIGNS YOU’RE TRAINING TOO HARD

 Though it does require a fairly high workload in order to truly reach an overtrained state, it most definitely is a real phenomenon that can affect lifters in various ways.

-Temporary periods of what is known as “overreaching” can be strategically used by more advanced lifters when implemented properly, but chronic overtraining is always something that should be avoided.
+Temporary periods of what is known as “overreaching” can be strategically used by more advanced lifters when implemented properly (or training methods such as rest-pause training where you use failure effectively).
+But chronic overtraining is always something that should be avoided.

 1) Overreaching: An accumulation of training and/or non-training stress resulting in short-term decrement in performance capacity, with or without related physiological and psychological signs and symptoms of overtraining, in which restoration of performance capacity may take several days to several weeks.